nankezhishi/ClearMine/trunk/ClearMine.Effects/ReadMe.txt

     1. Exclude Mono.fx and Wave.fx
     2. Rename Mono.ps.prebuild to Mono.ps and the same for Wave.ps.prebuild
     3. Change the Build Action of Mono.ps and Wave.ps to "Resource"
+    4. Remove the build task reference in the ClearMine.Effect.csproj file
-    3. You should be able to build it now.
+    5. You should be able to build it now.